PSPDFKit/dotnet-pdf-library-for-ios/README.md

 1. Run `./build.sh` (macOS) command from the root directory in terminal.
 2. All the resulting dlls will be inside the `bin/` folder of each project directory.
-3. Go to **Step 3 - Using PSPDFKit in your project**.
+3. Go to **Step 3 - Using Nutrient in your project**.

 ### Using Visual Studio for Mac

 1. Run `./build.sh --target DownloadDeps` (macOS) command from the root directory in terminal.
-2. Open `PSPDFKit.dotnet.sln` located in the root folder.
+2. Open `Nutrient.dotnet.sln` located in the root folder.
 2. Build the binding projects inside the `iOS` or `Mac` solution folders.
 3. Get the dlls from the `bin` folder of each project.
-4. Go to **Step 3 - Using PSPDFKit in your project**.
+4. Go to **Step 3 - Using Nutrient in your project**.

-## Step 3 - Using PSPDFKit in your project
+## Step 3 - Using Nutrient in your project

-If you don't use nuget, add the generated PSPDFKit dlls as a reference to into your own .NET project and add the corresponding using statements depending on the dlls referenced into your project.
+If you don't use nuget, add the generated Nutrient dlls as a reference to into your own .NET project and add the corresponding using statements depending on the dlls referenced into your project.

 ```csharp
 using PSPDFKit.Model;